rjshap/AutoSharesAPI/user-guide/web-terminal/platform-layout.md

 ---
-description: Get to know the layout of ETNA Trader's web terminal
+description: Get to know the layout of AutoShares's web terminal
 ---

 # Platform Layout

 ### How to set up a layout?

-ETNA Trader features  a customizable widget-based user interface.
+AutoShares features  a customizable widget-based user interface.
 Personalize trading dashboards to meet you trading style.
 Here is a quick rundown of icons and settings used in the platform with their meanings and purpose.&#x20;

 |                                             Icon                                             |         Name        |                                                            Description                                                            |
 | :------------------------------------------------------------------------------------------: | :-----------------: | :-------------------------------------------------------------------------------------------------------------------------------: |